 Currently, the SHBG test is not performed frequently or routinely.
-In many cases, doctors feel that the total testosterone, and perhaps free testosterone, provides sufficient information.
-SHBG is ordered primarily when the total testosterone results do not seem to be consistent with clinical signs, such as decreased sex drive in men or hirsutism in women.
+In many cases, health practitioners feel that the total testosterone, and perhaps free testosterone (as measured by a method called equilibrium dialysis), provides sufficient information.
+SHBG is ordered primarily when the total testosterone results do not seem to be consistent with clinical signs and symptoms, such as infertility, decreased sex drive, and erectile dysfunction in men or infertility, irregular menstrual periods, and excess facial and body hair in women.

 SHBG concentrations are normally high in children of both sexes.
 After puberty, SHBG levels decrease more rapidly in males than in females.
 Levels are normally stable in adults and then begin to increase in the elderly male at the same time that total testosterone levels begin to decrease.
 In postmenopausal women, SHBG, testosterone, and estrogen concentrations decrease as hormone production by the ovaries tapers off.

-This article was last reviewed on February 7, 2012. | This article was last modified on February 13, 2012.
+This article was last reviewed on July 22, 2015. | This article was last modified on July 22, 2015.

 The review date indicates when the article was last reviewed from beginning to end to ensure that it reflects the most current science.
 A review may not require any modifications to the article, so the two dates may not always agree.